- Religion and Philosophy»

-History and archaeological evidence has revealed that the origins of Christmas and Easter manifested long before the birth, the death and resurrection of Christ as holidays, or holy days were set apart for ritual worship to pagan sun gods.
+History and archaeological evidence has revealed that the origins of Christmas and Easter manifested long before the birth, death and resurrection of Christ as holy days that were set apart on their calendar as ritual worship to pagan sun gods.

 Origins of Christmas and Easter